Unambiguous cancellation of divergences of $H \to \gamma \gamma$ process via one W loop in unitary gauge: Gauge invariance in Dyson scheme and physical boundary condition: Calculation

 { 5.} $M^0$ terms

-The third part of $T_{12},~ T_{14}$, i.e., $T_{123}, ~ T_{143}$, as well as the corresponding ones of $T_3$, are $M^0$ terms and to be investigated here together with the corresponding terms from $T_2$ (Pay attention that $T_2$ lack of a overall minus sign):
+The third part of $T_{12},~ T_{14}$, i.e., $T_{123}, ~ T_{143}$, as well as the corresponding ones of $T_3$, are $M^0$ terms and to be investigated here together with the corresponding terms from $T_2$ and the other $M^0$ terms from $T_1$ and $T_3$ (Pay attention that $T_2$ lack of a overall minus sign):

 These four terms (half of $T_{24}$) summed with T1F, the final result is

 In D dimension, only difference is that the terms in the last bracket of the numerator of second line is replaced by $-(D-1) q_3^2 g_{\mu \nu}+4 (D-1) q_{3\mu} q_{3\nu}$.
 The dealing with those of $T_3$ is just the same.